-We first consider the ensemble of comprehensive GCMs participating in phase 5 of the Coupled Model Intercomparison Project31 (CMIP5) driven by historical radiative forcing (Methods).
+We first consider the ensemble of comprehensive GCMs participating in phase 5 of the Coupled Model Intercomparison Project (CMIP5) driven by historical radiative forcing (Methods).
 The CMIP5 models broadly capture the observed changes over 1982-2012, with little surface warming poleward of the ACC and bands of rapid warming along its northern flank (Fig. 2a).
-The GCMs simulate somewhat more Southern Hemispheric ocean heat storage ($0.64 \pm 0.21 \text{ Wm}^{-2}$) than is observed over this period ($0.4-0.6 \text{ Wm}^{-2}$; Supplementary Information), possibly due to model deficiencies or to observational biases introduced by infilling data-sparse regions of the ocean^{26,30}.
-Yet, they robustly capture the patterns of heat storage, with substantial warming in the vicinity of the ACC and less warming to the south (Figs. 2c,e).
-Moreover, the spatial pattern of SHF trends broadly opposes the pattern of SST trends (Figs. 2a,b), with local turbulent heat flux trends reaching several Wm-2/decade - an order of magnitude larger than radiative forcing trends over this period.
+The GCMs simulate slightly more Southern Hemispheric ocean heat storage $(0.64 \pm 0.21 \,\mathrm{W \,m^{-2}})$ than is observed over this period (0.4-0.6 W m-2; Supplementary Information), possibly owing to model deficiencies or to observational biases introduced by infilling data-sparse regions of the ocean.
+Yet, they robustly capture the patterns of heat storage, with substantial warming in the vicinity of the ACC and less warming to the south (Fig. 2c,e).
+Moreover, the spatial pattern of SHF trends broadly opposes the pattern of SST trends (Fig. 2a,b), with local turbulent heat flux trends reaching several $W\,m^{-2}$ per decade-an order of magnitude larger than radiative forcing trends over this period.

-The region of delayed SO warming, poleward of 50°S, accounts for $60 \pm 10\%$ of hemispheric surface heat uptake, but only $23 \pm 6\%$ of hemispheric heat storage (Fig. 2c).
-That is, less than one third of the anomalous heat taken up at the surface is stored locally; the majority ($68 \pm$ 11%) is transported northward, as seen by the robust increase in northward OHT across the ACC (Fig. 2d; Methods).
-Meanwhile, less than half of the heat stored on the equatorward flank of the ACC ($40-50^{\circ}$ S) is derived from local surface heat uptake; the rest is due to convergence of heat by the ocean.
-These patterns are broadly consistent with previous modeling studies^{32-34} and the observations (Fig. 1).
-From an energetics perspective, then, delayed SO warming is primarily driven by increased northward OHT across the ACC, and enhanced warming in the vicinity of the ACC is driven, in large part, by oceanic heat flux convergence.
+The region of delayed SO warming, poleward of 50° S, accounts for 60 $\pm$ 10% of hemispheric surface heat uptake, but only 23 $\pm$ 6% of hemispheric heat storage (Fig. 2c).
+That is, less than one third of the anomalous heat taken up at the surface is stored locally; the majority (68 $\pm$ 11%) is transported northwards, as seen by the robust increase in northward OHT across the ACC (Fig. 2d and Methods).
+Meanwhile, less than half of the heat stored on the equatorward flank of the ACC (40°-50° S) is derived from local surface heat uptake; the rest is due to convergence of heat by the ocean.
+These patterns are broadly consistent with previous modelling